kySuga/magic_eight_ball/README.md

 Keeping for nostalgia sake —

-First major, personal project including JS.
+First personal project including JS that wasn't part of a project from an online course or similar.

 See [magic8ball-v2](https://github.com/kySuga/magic8ball-v2) for all new iterations moving forward.